Triston Casas Preview, Player Props: Red Sox vs. Orioles

-On Friday, Triston Casas (.512 on-base percentage in past 10 games, 143 points above season-long percentage) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:10 PM ET.
+Triston Casas -- with a slugging percentage of .611 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Jack Flaherty on the mound, on September 9 at 4:10 PM ET.

+He had a hitless performance in his last game (0-for-4) against the Orioles.

 Triston Casas Game Info & Props vs. the Orioles